 Areas of Interest

-My teaching primarily involves Extension work with lake users, agency staff, restoration practitioners, and other natural resource stakeholders addressing aquatic invasive species in Minnesota lakes and wetlands.
-I am also the instructor for CBIO 8001: Conservation Biology Seminar.
+My teaching primarily involves Extension work with the public, agencies, restoration practitioners, and other stakeholders addressing invasive species in Minnesota’s lakes and wetlands.
+I am also the instructor for CONS 8095: Written Preliminary Exam Course.

-Essential partners in our research are natural resource managers, restoration practitioners, aquatic plant managers, and other stakeholders.
+Essential partners in our research are citizen scientists, natural resource managers, restoration practitioners, and other stakeholders.
 Nearly all of our projects involve research-management collaborations.
-And this work forms the basis for developing Extension programs to translate science into better solutions for management on the ground and on the water.
+And our research forms the basis for developing Extension programs to translate science into practical solutions on the ground and on the water.

 - Hunt, V. M., J. B. Fant, L. Steger, P. E. Hartzog, E. V. Lonsdorf, S. K. Jacobi, and D. J. Larkin.
 2017.
 PhragNet: crowdsourcing to investigate ecology and management of invasive Phragmites australis (common reed) in North America.
 Wetlands Ecology and Management 25:607–618.

 - Barak, R. S., E. W. Williams, A. L. Hipp, M. L. Bowles, G. Carr, R. Sherman, and D. J. Larkin.
 2017.
 Restored tallgrass prairies have reduced phylogenetic diversity compared with remnants.
 Journal of Applied Ecology 54:1080–1090.

 - Vander Stelt, E., J. B. Fant, S. Masi, and D. J. Larkin.
 2017.
 Assessing threats to a rare ephemeral wetland plant species, Isoëtes butleri Engelm.
 Aquatic Botany 138:74–81.